Probing Questions can really dig out the best potential candidates for any job.

 Focus on behaviours

 For the majority of jobs, the key criteria consisted of some pretty simple requirements too.
-For example, what the candidate considered when they made decisions, whether the candidate took the initiative, made a difference, got on with the rest of the team and achieved results.
-There were more, but you get the picture.
+For example, what the potential candidates considered when they made decisions, whether they took the initiative, made a difference, got on with the rest of the team and achieved results.
 Although skill-based criteria also had to be met, the main focus was on behaviours.

 I took a break from interviewing for a couple of years, only to find that when I took up the reins again, it had all changed.
 Competency-based interviewing had become the norm and the candidate expected an entirely different assessment process.

 Always open-minded about how to do things better.
 I embraced the concept and learned all about the intricacy of competency standards, levels of competence, assessments, test and psychometrics.
 Pretty complex stuff.
 As things have evolved it can be pretty lengthy too.
-One set of assessments I was involved in (I didn’t design it, I hasten to add) lasted three days.
+One set of assessments I was involved in lasted three days.

 Still, if it meant getting the right candidate, then time well spent.
 The competency-based assessment was fairer, the new thinking exclaimed because it concentrated on the skillset, mindset and knowledge.
 Competency-based interviewing would get the right people in the right job.
 Right?

-What is really needed is a qualitative combination of both competence and past behaviour.
-Then the odds of getting the right candidate has greatly increased by recruiting people with the right skills and the right behaviours.
+What is really needed is a qualitative combination of strengths, competence and past behaviour.
+Then the odds of getting the right candidate has greatly increased by recruiting people with the right strengths, skills and the right behaviours.

 1. Why this job?